-Alex Mackay Vice President Investor Relations invest@iroquoisvalleyfarms.com (847) 859-6645 ext.
-1
+Investor Relations Department invest@iroquoisvalleyfarms.com (847) 859-6645 ext.
+1 management of Farmland Investments, and related expenses.
+Iroquois Valley maintains a pipeline of Farmland Investment opportunities across the U.S.

-D) USE OF PROCEEDS
+4. USE OF PROCEEDS

 Consistent with its business objectives and beneficial goals, the primary purpose of this Offering is to raise proceeds for new Farmland Investments.
-Substantially all proceeds from this Offering are expected to be used for the purchase, financing, refinancing, and management of Farmland Investments, and related expenses.
-Iroquois Valley has a substantial pipeline of Farmland Investment opportunities across the U.S.
+Substantially all proceeds from this Offering are expected to be used for the purchase, financing, refinancing, and

 A portion of the proceeds raised in this Offering may be set aside for reserves and working capital.
-Proceeds may also be used to pay or reimburse payments for expenses related to the Offering.
-For example, legal fees relating to completing this Memorandum total approximately \$7,500.
-Payments for legal fees and other expenses will be made to the Company and its affiliates to the extent they have or may advance expenses and fees related to the Offering.
+Proceeds may also be used to pay or reimburse payments for expenses related to the Offering such as legal fees, investor accreditation verification costs, and filing expenses.